kpwahn/javascript-intricacies/docs/objects.md

 };
 ```

 2. You can define (and create) a JavaScript object with the keyword [`new`](./new-operator.md).
-You do this by defining an [object constructor function](./object-constructor-function.md).
+You do this by defining an class (add link) or [object constructor function](./object-constructor-function.md).
 Then you can create objects for the constructed type.
+Read more about the [object constructor function](./object-constructor-function.md) for info on why I think you should use the `class` syntax instead.

 3. You can create a JavaScript object with Object.create();